-In this blog, I am sharing my perspective as a real estate investor and as Managing Director of a private equity fund that provides investors with attractive financial returns and vacations in luxury vacation homes.
+In this blog, I am sharing my perspective as a real estate investor and as a Managing Director of a private equity fund that provides investors with attractive financial returns and vacations in luxury homes.

 Many investors I speak to are contemplating how real estate fits into their overall investment portfolio as they seek to balance stock and business investments.

-Omer Amsel, co-founder and COO of the real estate crowdfunding platform StraightUp, recently told U.S. News, “Real estate exhibits low correlation with public markets and, due to its fundamental value, is uniquely positioned to weather downturns.”
+Omer Amsel, co-founder and COO of the real estate crowdfunding platform StraightUp, told U.S. News, “Real estate exhibits low correlation with public markets and, due to its fundamental value, is uniquely positioned to weather downturns.”

 He continued, “It’s not typically impacted by changes in market sentiment as quickly as equities,” representing an opportunity to “diversify, reduce overall volatility and create a stronger portfolio, offering downside protection among stocks, bonds, and other assets.”

 These words are especially true right now when stocks have been in a slump and fortunes of the world’s wealthiest people declined seemingly overnight.

 Equity Residences’ investment funds take diversification to another level with a portfolio of luxury residences in different vacation destinations across the U.S. and in select international markets.

 Because Equity Residences’ homes are owned outright with no debt, we are widely seen as a capital preservation/growth play with upside income potential.
 Your investment is secured by hard assets in prime locations.
 As inflation pushes up vacation home prices and vacation home rental rates, your fund assets appreciate, and your personal use of fund vacation homes has greater imputed value.

 I saw a great opportunity to invest in real estate after the 2008 financial crisis.
 I bought distressed homes at heavily discounted prices and turned them into profit generators by renting them.